 Transfer of proceedings

 Rule 30.5 applies with the modifications that –

-(a) a Mercantile judge may transfer a mercantile claim to another Circuit Commercial Court; and
+(a) a Circuit Commercial judge may transfer a Circuit Commercial claim to another Circuit Commercial Court; and

 (b) a Commercial Court judge may transfer a claim from the Commercial Court to a Circuit Commercial Court.

 (Rule 30.5(3) provides that an application for the transfer of proceedings to or from a specialist list must be made to a judge dealing with claims in that list.)

 (1) If particulars of claim are not contained in or served with the claim form –